Isabel Cristina

-Isabel Cristina Mrad Campos (29 July 1962 – 1 September 1982) was a young Brazilian Roman Catholic, declared blessed by the Catholic Church.
+Isabel Cristina Mrad Campos (29 July 1962 – 1 September 1982) was a Brazilian Catholic laywoman.
 She served as a Vincentian in her parish, although she never formally joined the movement.
 In her spare time, she devoted herself to faith.
-She was often seen doing Eucharistic adoration and attending mass.
+She was often seen doing Eucharistic adoration and attending Mass.
 She wanted to study medicine and become a pediatrician to take care of underprivileged children, but was murdered in her apartment after an attempted rape.

-Her beatification process began on 26 January 2001, when she received the title of "servant of God".
-On 27 October 2020, the Pope Francis acknowledged that she was killed "in defensum castitatis" (in defense of her chastity), approving the ceremony of her beatification, which occurred 10 December 2022.
+Her beatification process began on 26 January 2001.
+On 27 October 2020, Pope Francis acknowledged that Cristina was killed in odium fidei ("in hatred of faith"), approving the ceremony of her beatification, which occurred 10 December 2022.
+She is the first martyr of the Brazilian state of Minas Gerais.